ChandanaKoppula/osmosys-learning/php/php-beginners.md

 - Access form variables in PHP using `$_POST`
 - Use constants to define the prices of various objects.
 - Generate each row of the table (except for the header row) in a `for` loop
+- Ideally your code to calculate and generate the table should be a function.

+### By the end of it, you should be familiar with -

+1. Access values from textboxes in an HTML page.
+2. The `$_POST` variable
+3. Writing specific focused functions.

 ## Task  10 : A slightly improved shopping cart.